bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 --New Binding: When a constructor function is used, you use the "new" keyword to implement and apply your newly created property to a 'this' object

 5. Why do we need super() in an extended class?
+Answer: 'super()' is how you inherit the properties from the parent object.
 ## Project Set up

 Follow these steps to set up and work on your project: